For reservations and availablity call (812) 526-6995

 Here’s your chance!

 Not everyone in that 19th and early 20th century world could live the lavish lifestyle – any more than most people could today.
-But you can be one of the fortunate few who get to spend several days and nights as did those wealthy families of the past.
+You can be one of the fortunate few who get to spend several days and nights as did those wealthy families of the past.

-You can imagine Dual Cowel Phaetons and sleek roadsters pulling up to the front of the house at dusk, bringing guests for lavish parties.
-Being entertained by musicians of the era and dancing the night away.
+You can imagine Dual Cowel Phaetons and sleek roadsters pulling up to the front of the house at dusk, bringing guests for lavish parties…being entertained by musicians of the era and dancing the night away.
 Perhaps to celebrate the annual Indianapolis 500 race where Henry “Hank” Maley’s “Maley Special” made its mark, screaming around the famed oval.

 As you enter, you’ll note the arches over most of the doors crowned by the head of Athena, Greek goddess of war.
 Medallions and other fine details are cast into the plaster.

 You notice the parquet floor with inlaid borders…the bookshelves and other fine woodwork.
 The Maley family was known far and wide for the quality of it’s hardwood lumber and only the best went into this home.
 The carpentry done by Jacob Toner and other fine craftsmen appears just as beautiful as it did 140 years ago.

-While many of the original chandelliers and antiques have disappeared over the years, the current owner has brought back the ambiance with antiques of the same vintage.
+While many of the original chandeliers and antiques have disappeared over the years, the current owner has brought back the ambiance with antiques of the same vintage.
 The house retains the greatness it was once known for.

 This stately Victorian, located in Edinburgh’s Historic District, invites you to spend a few days…

 - Savor a scrumptious breakfast of coffee, juice, a berry compote served over lemon yogurt and an apricot stuffed French toast, or similar fare, prepared by the friendly staff and served in the elegant dining room.

 - Ascend the sweeping staircase with it’s huge Newel post, lit by the stained glass window which reigns over the landing

-- Meandering through the grounds to explore the carriage house where the chauffeur once busily polished the Maley family’s Duesenberg automobiles and tuned their Indy race cars.
+- Meander through the grounds to explore the carriage house where the chauffeur once busily polished the Maley family’s Duesenberg automobiles and tuned their Indy race cars.